-Originally called as Ville-Marie or ‘City of Mary’, Montreal took its name from Mount Royal, a triple peaked hill in the heart of the city.
+Originally called Ville-Marie or ‘City of Mary’, Montreal took its name from Mount Royal, a triple-peaked hill in the heart of the city.
 It is the most populous city in the Canadian province of Quebec.
 The city’s official language is French with almost 50% population of the city speaking French.

-Historically, Montreal was the commercial capital of Canada.
+Historically, The City was the commercial capital of Canada.
 But it was surpassed by population and economy by Toronto in the 1970s.
-Though it still remains an important centre for commerce, trade, finance, aerospace, pharma, technology, design, education and many more.
-Montreal is also a home to the second-highest number of consulates in North America.
+Though it remains an important center for commerce, trade, finance, aerospace, pharma, technology, design, education, and many more.
+Montreal is also home to the second-highest number of consulates in North America.
 It also serves as the headquarters of the International Civil Aviation Organization.

 With the second-largest economy in the Canadian cities based on its GDP, Montreal has the largest economy in the province of Quebec.
-The city today is an important centre for world affairs and is also the headquarters of Montreal Exchange.
-The industries in Montreal include that of aerospace, pharmaceuticals, software engineering, textile and apparel manufacturing, electronic goods etc. The service sector is also equally strong and includes civil, mechanical and process engineering, finance, research and development and higher education.
+The city today is an important center for world affairs and is also the headquarters of the Montreal Exchange.
+The industries include aerospace, pharmaceuticals, software engineering, textile and apparel manufacturing, electronic goods, etc. The service sector is also equally strong and includes civil, mechanical, and process engineering, finance, research and development, and higher education.

-The Port of Montreal is considered as one of the largest inland ports in the world and it handles over 26 million tonnes of cargo annually.
-Also as one of the main ports in Canada, it is a transhipment point for grain, sugar, petroleum products, machinery and consumer goods.
-Montreal is also the railway hub of Canada and also an important rail city and is a home to the Canadian National Railway.
+The Port is considered one of the largest inland ports in the world and it handles over 26 million tonnes of cargo annually.
+Also as one of the main ports in Canada, it is a transshipment point for grain, sugar, petroleum products, machinery, and consumer goods.
+Montreal is also the railway hub of Canada and also an important rail city and is home to the Canadian National Railway.

 Montreal is also a host to the headquarters of many of the organizations.
-The headquarters of the Canadian Space Agency is in Longueil, which is to the southeast of Montreal.
-It also is the headquarters for the International Civil Aviation Organization, which is the United Nations body, also the World Anti-Doping Agency which is an Olympic body, the International Air Transport Association and many other international organizations.
+The headquarters of the Canadian Space Agency is in Longueuil, which is to the southeast.
+It also is the headquarters for the International Civil Aviation Organization, which is the United Nations body, also the World Anti-Doping Agency which is an Olympic body, the International Air Transport Association, and many other international organizations.

-Montreal is also considered as a global hub for Artificial Intelligence research and one can see many companies involved in this sector.
-These groups of companies include the Facebook AI Research also popularly called as FAIR.
-Other tech biggies include Microsoft Research, Google Brain, DeepMind, Samsung Research and Thales Group.
+The City is also considered a global hub for Artificial Intelligence research and one can see many companies involved in this sector.
+These groups of companies include Facebook AI Research also popularly called FAIR.
+Other tech biggies include Microsoft Research, Google Brain, DeepMind, Samsung Research, and Thales Group.

-The video game industry is another booming industry in Montreal.
-Because of the quality of the specialized labour the city offers, it has recently been able to attract many world leading game developers and publishers.
-These include studios such as EA, Eidos Interactive, BioWare, Artificial Mind and Movement, Strategy First, THQ, Gameloft and many others.
-It is also because of the tax credits that are made available to the corporations that many game developers and publishers have set up studios in Montreal.
+The video game industry is another booming industry in the city.
+Because of the quality of the specialized labor the city offers, it has recently been able to attract many world-leading game developers and publishers.
+These include studios such as EA, Eidos Interactive, BioWare, Artificial Mind and Movement, Strategy First, THQ, Gameloft, and many others.
+It is also because of the tax credits that are made available to the corporations that many game developers and publishers have set up studios in the city.

 Another important industry of Montreal is the Montreal Oil Refining Centre.
-It has the largest oil refining centre in Canada with major companies like the Petro-Canada, Ultramar, Gulf Oil, Petromont, Ashland Canada, Parachem Petrochemical and many more.
+It has the largest oil refining center in Canada with major companies like Petro-Canada, Ultramar, Gulf Oil, Petromont, Ashland Canada, Parachem Petrochemical, and many more.

 Jakarta-Queen Of The Orient